htscode/bachelor_thesis_2021/README.md

 ### Brute force optimization

-**brute_force_init.m**- Initialize brute force optimization for ROI variant, makes sure temporary RAM memory is used to increade the execution speed
+**brute_force_init.m**- Initialize brute force optimization for ROI variant, makes sure temporary RAM memory is used to increase the execution speed

   - **brute_force_ROI.m** - calculate NSMD for a set range of time shifts
       - **shifttrialsnew.m** -creates a new trial definition for every time shift
       - **voxeldiffROI.m** - compute NSMD for all time shift in every voxel of a ROI

-## Find best shift
+## Find the best shift

 **findshift.m** - Find the best shift from the brute force results using variance, mean and median